State of Oregon - Corvallis,

 Smith Green B, stock dealer

-Stiles George B, general merchandise, and soda water
+Stiles George B, general merchandise, and soda water manufacturer

 Stiles M B Mrs., millinery goods